On chiral responses to geometric torsion: Conclusions

 We have derived all possible time reversal invariant torsional responses (to linear order) in the electric and axial currents of a Dirac fermion minimally coupled to geometric torsion.
 We have shown that all such coefficients vanish.
 This implies that there is no universal chiral transport under torsional fields.
 This clarifies some discussions in previous literature, where the responses found can be explained as responses to vorticity through the CVE in a generalized background geometry.
 Indeed there is an ambiguity in formulating the CVE response.
 By defining the tangent space valued vorticity one form $\Omega_a = Du_a$ and noting that $du = du_a\wedge e^a + u_a de^a + u_a \omega^a\,_b\wedge e^b - u_a \omega^a\,_b\wedge e^b = (Du_a)\wedge e^a + \theta^a u_a$ the CVE can also be written as

 Formally the absence or presence of response to torsion depends therefore on the definition of vorticity.
 The transport coefficient is however always given by the chiral vortical one.

-Additionally, we have found a new dissipationless transport effect in the response of the electric and axial currents to curvature, whose coefficient is half that of the chiral magnetic conductivity.

 Finally we would like to comment on the generality of our results.
 We considered a minimally coupled spinor in which the identity (\ref{eq:id}) played a major role in identifying the spin current with the axial current.
 This means that the spin connection is always projected onto its totally anti-symmetric part and enters the theory only through the combination $\frac 1 2 \epsilon^{abcd} \omega_{abc}$ in which it couples to the axial current.
-In particular the results for the curvature term (\ref{eq:cR}) depend on this projection.
-On the other hand the absence of the torsion coefficients $c_T^{(\parallel,\perp)}$ can be obtained in two independent ways.
+Our result on the absence of the torsion coefficients $c_T^{(\parallel,\perp)}$ has been obtained in two independent ways.
 The derivation via the vielbein couplings does not depend on (\ref{eq:id}) and is therefore generally valid.